-Rotor Position Sensor fault.
-The Motor Control Module has attempted a motor step test and found the motor has not stepped to the correct position.

-Action: Check the Rotor Position Harness for continuity and that the connectors are correctly fitted to the Rotor Position Sensor and the are correctly applied to the Motor and Motor Control Module.
+The Motor Control Module has attempted a motor step test and found the motor has not stepped to the correct position.Primary Source:Wiring.Action:Check the continuity of the Motor Harness and that the connectors are correctly applied to the Motor and Motor Control Module.Secondary Source:Motor.Action:Check continuity of motor phases.
+Check the bridge terminal on the stator is not open circuit or burnt.
+Replace Stator.Tertiary Source:Motor Control module.

-Motor Control Module

-Check the continuity of the Motor Harness and that the connectors stator is not open circuit or burnt.
-Replace Stator.

-Secondary Source: Motor.

-Action: Check continuity of motor phases.
-Check the bridge terminal on the fit new Rotor Position Sensor.

-Tertiary Source: Rotor Position Sensor.

-Action: Check the Rotor Position Sensor patterns with a RPS Tester.
-If faulty

-Quaternary Source: Motor Control module.